Alfred Peredo Flores

 Pacific History Association

-"The Power of Literature and My Experiences at the United Nations" in XCP: Cross Cultural Poetics, Guahan and Hawai'i: Literature and Social Movements, eds.
-Craig Santos Perez and Brandy Nalani McDougall (Forthcoming 2014).
+"The Power of Literature and My Experiences at the United Nations" in Guahan and Hawai'i: Literature and Social Movements, eds.
+Craig Santos Perez and Brandy Nalani McDougall (Ala Press, forthcoming 2015).

 "U.S. Presence in Guam" in Asian Americans: An Encyclopedia of Social, Cultural, and Political History, ed.
-Xiaojian Zhao (Santa Barbara: ABC-CLIO Press)(Forthcoming 2013).
+Xiaojian Zhao (Santa Barbara: ABC-CLIO Press: 2013).